-For other investors who schedule automatic deposits into their investment accounts every week or month, this feature may not be as useful.
+For other investors who schedule automatic deposits from their bank account into their investment accounts every week or month, this feature may not be as useful.
 Acorns gives you the option to invest in five prebuilt portfolios.
 You cannot customize your portfolio or pick individual stocks or ETFs.

-Acorns and Webull are both offering completely different services to the potential investor.
-Webull offers an intermediate to advanced trading platform geared towards the research oriented active trader.
+Acorns and Webull are investing apps both offering completely different services to their users.
+Webull offers an intermediate to advanced trading platform geared towards the research-oriented active trader.

 Acorns is offering an automated investment solution to those who are forgetful or have a hard time saving money.
 If you fall into that category, Acorns might be a better fit for you.